gambitproject/jsgte/INFOS/jaume.md

 As you can see this 5x5 generic game has 3 cycles with the largest cycle having 12 profiles (the max possible according to Ahn's upperbound).

-If you want to create your own generic game and find the BR cycles you can find the [here](https://github.com/jvivesb/jsgte/blob/jaume-strategic/html/strategic.html) and full [DEMO](https://jvivesb.github.io/jsgte/blob/jaume-strategic/html/strategic.html).
+If you want to create your own generic game and find the BR cycles you can find the [here](https://github.com/jvivesb/jsgte/blob/jaume-strategic/html/strategic.html) and full [DEMO](http://htmlpreview.github.io/?https://github.com/gambitproject/jsgte/blob/jaume-strategic/html/strategic.html).
+Please open the Demo with Mozilla Firefox as other browsers might not be supported.